nixworks/public/news/2011/05/10/README.md

 ##### John Lennon
 ### [The Victorian iron gates of a children's home which inspired John Lennon to write the Beatles hit "Strawberry Fields Forever" have been removed by the property's owners and placed in storage. ](/news/2011/05/10/the-victorian-iron-gates-of-a-children-s-home-which-inspired-john-lennon-to-write-the-beatles-hit-strawberry-fields-forever-have-been-remo.md)
-_Context: John Lennon, The Beatles, Strawberry Fields Forever_
+_Context: John Lennon, Strawberry Fields Forever, The Beatles_

 ##### Albert Einstein
 ### [Immigration papers documenting Albert Einstein's 1933 escape from Nazi Germany and his arrival at Dover, England, are to go on display for the first time, at Liverpool's Merseyside Maritime Museum. ](/news/2011/05/10/immigration-papers-documenting-albert-einstein-s-1933-escape-from-nazi-germany-and-his-arrival-at-dover-england-are-to-go-on-display-for-t.md)
-_Context: Merseyside Maritime Museum, Albert Einstein, Dover, Liverpool, Nazi_
+_Context: Liverpool, Albert Einstein, Dover, Merseyside Maritime Museum, Nazi_

 ##### Presbyterian Church (U.S.A.)
 ### [The Presbyterian Church (U.S.A.) votes to approve openly gay and lesbian people in same sex relationships to be ordained. ](/news/2011/05/10/the-presbyterian-church-u-s-a-votes-to-approve-openly-gay-and-lesbian-people-in-same-sex-relationships-to-be-ordained.md)